juliana-kim/mochi-pouchy/README.md

-# mochi-pouchy
+# Mochi Pouchy

-Cute and easy blockchain wallet.
+This is a blockchain wallet example.